-The panel discussion is part of the DRC’s Diaspora programme ADEE initiative in cooperation with the VIDC.
+The panel discussion was part of the DRC’s Diaspora programme ADEE initiative in cooperation with the VIDC.
 The project aims at supporting increased dialogue and agency within the Afghan diaspora in Europe as well as between the Afghan diaspora and the Afghan Government.
 This new project will strive to improve coordination, increase collaboration across organisations and facilitate higher level of engagement and influence for the Afghan diaspora in Europe.

 15:35 – 16:50: Panel discussion